da-luz/the_selenium_cube/README.md

 This code is a browser automation using Selenium, it shall run through all WCA competitions pages (since 2009) and get the data that we need.

 ## What this code do until now?
 See, it is not an easy task even for computers.
 So it is a work in progress.
-Now, the only thing that this code do, is scan the _Past Competitions_ page retriving the **Name** of event, its **Page URL** and a class from the HTML that shows the **Country** in which country occurred the contest
+Now, the only thing that this code do, is scan the _Past Competitions_ page retriving the **Name** of event, its **Page URL**, the **Country**, the **City** or **State** that hosted the competition and the competition starting **Date**.
+Those infos are stored in a dictionary of dictionaries where each sub dictionary contains the competition's info which can be accessed by using the competition's name as key.

 ## What this code will, eventually, do?
 - [x] Gather competitions names, urls and country